 If studying for your A-levels in Spain is not compulsory, you will be eligible for a UK issued EHIC for the first 12 months of the course only.
 After that, you will need to obtain healthcare cover from the country you are studying in (Spain) or take out private insurance.

-If you are eligible for an EHIC, you will need to apply by post from the Overseas Healthcare Team in Newcastle (address below), after downloading the application form here and enclose the following information with the completed application form.
+If you are eligible for an EHIC, you will need to apply by post from the Overseas Healthcare Team in Newcastle (address below), and enclose the following information.